 Frequency of Erectile Dysfunction

 Many men are affected by a more or less pronounced erectile dysfunction, in India alone up to 6 million.
 The incidence increases with age, according to studies to more than 50%.
-However, only 10-25% of them can be treated, although up to two-thirds of men are sexually active even at a high age.
+However, only 10-25% of men seek erectile dysfunction treatment in Delhi, although up to two-thirds of men are sexually active even at a high age.

 The unreported number is so high.
 Shame probably prevents many sufferers from going to the doctor (or fear of not being a real man).
 Often the partnership is burdened by this.
 This, in turn, builds up psychological pressure, which only aggravates the problem.